Strawberries And Cream Ribbon Grass

 Other Names: Canary Grass

-Strawberries And Cream Ribbon Grass' attractive grassy leaves emerge pink in spring, turning green in colour with prominent white stripes and tinges of pink.
+Strawberries And Cream Ribbon Grass' attractive grassy leaves emerge pink in spring, turning green in colour with prominent white stripes and tinges of pink on a plant with an upright spreading habit of growth.
 The foliage often turns tan in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Strawberries And Cream Ribbon Grass is an herbaceous perennial grass with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.